 End of excerpt.

-So did this Easy Shakshuka Recipe get you interested in learning more about foods that boost fertility?
+I hope this post inspires you to support your body with high quality foods for your overall health.
+So did this Easy Shakshuka Recipe get you interested in learning more about foods that increase fertility?
 Have you ever tried Shakshuka?
 It is perfect for brunch!